marco76/marco76.github.io/_posts/2019-01-21-enum-in-angular.md

 introduction: 'How to use enum in the html template'
 ---

-The `enum` can be used directly in your class, but it has to be assigned to a local variable to be used in the template.
+The TypeScript `enum` can be used directly in your class, but it has to be assigned to a local variable to be used in the template.

 Declaration example: